opentrading-net/custom-alembic/products/tesseract/deployment/Setting-up-a-local-DEV-environment.md

+---
+title: Setting up a DEV environment
+excerpt: "Installing a DEV instance of Tesseract"
+---

 1. Get a copy of the [Tesseract](https://OpenTradingNetwork@dev.azure.com/OpenTradingNetwork/Tesseract/_git/Tesseract) and build the solution in Visual Studio 2019
 2. Create assembly directories for the console assemblies and the web assemblies